Year 5: Blog items

 Reading

 Please read out loud every day for 20 minutes.
-Talk about what you have read.
+Please write down any sentence starters that you find interesting to share with the class.

 Spelling